safespring/web/content/blogg/2022-05-terraform-ansible.md

 with static inventory files that further enrich or transform the dynamic inventory.
-For instance, if you use an Ansible role or playbook that requires a specific host group name, you can use a static inventory to define a new host group that you choose the name of and specify a hos group  from the dynamic inventory as `children` to the group you created, and then use that group with your role or playbook.
+For instance, if you use an Ansible role or playbook that requires a specific host group name, you can use a static inventory to define a new host group that you choose the name of and specify a host group  from the dynamic inventory as `children` to the group you created, and then use that group with your role or playbook.
 We'll look at that in a later example.